 - Our long-standing biases and misconceptions about mental health resources are hurting us all, regardless of how we racially identify.
 Even though the COVID-19 pandemic did wonders for normalizing therapy and psychiatric care, it’s estimated that nearly 50% of the 60 million Americans suffering from mental illness go without the care they need.

-The Connection Between Mental Health and Our Identities
+The Connection Between Minority Mental Health and Identity

-Few people know more about the close connection between identity and mental health than Dr. Tiffany Haynes (Ph.D.), an associate professor at the University of Arkansas’ College of Public Health.
+Few people know more about minority mental health than Dr. Tiffany Haynes (Ph.D.), an associate professor at the University of Arkansas’ College of Public Health.
 She’s one of many mental health researchers using their unique cultural background to their advantage.
 Haynes identifies as a black woman with roots in rural Arkansas; she says her unique identity has helped her to “develop innovative and culturally-tailored research,” with much of her work exploring mental health disparities and the specific needs of those in African American communities.

 Mental health professionals like Dr. Haynes are important, and they represent a more inclusive future for their profession.
 Currently, people of color and especially women of color, desperately need representation in clinical and research settings.